-At The Law Offices of Kevin Trombold, LLC, our Everett criminal defense lawyers understand what’s at stake in your case.
+At The Law Offices of Kevin Trombold, LLC, each of our Everett criminal defense lawyers understand what’s at stake in your case.
 Your freedom.
 Your reputation.
 Your career.
 And even your ability to secure a job or rent real estate.
 These are just a few areas of your life that may be impacted by a criminal case.

 But there is hope!
 Our Washington defense attorneys are committed to defending you and your case in a strategic manner that will maximize the chances of seeing a favorable case resolution.

 Our Everett law firm defends criminal cases involving all types of misdemeanors and felonies, including:

 Assault and battery

 Sexual assault or rape